floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_sg_auth_token.md

    	y: "..."
 ```

+### Auth Token Cache

+Starting with Search Guard FLX 1.6.0, you can configure the auth token cache.

+Search Guard Auth Token Service uses a cache to store the information of issued auth tokens.
+This way, it avoids having
+to query an index every time it needs to validate a token, which might be costly.

+The settings of the cache can be adjusted by using the following configuration properties:

+**token_cache.enabled:** Controls whether a cache shall be used or not.
+Default: true.

+**token_cache.expire_after_write:** Specifies that entries shall be removed from the cache a certain time after these were written.
+Use a duration expression in the format *duration* `h|m|s`.
+Defaults to `60m`, which means 60 minutes.

+**token_cache.expire_after_access:** Specifies that entries shall be removed from the cache if they have not been accessed for a certain time.
+Use a duration expression in the format *duration* `h|m|s`.
+By default, there is no access-based expiry.

+**token_cache.max_size:** The maximum number of entries in the cache.
+By default, the number of entries is unlimited.

 ### Other Configuration Options

 **enabled:** Specify `true` here to activate the auth token service.
 If the value is false or omitted, no new tokens can be created and authentication using auth tokens won't work.